mikedent/Personal-Scripts/README.md

 # Scripts
-Scripts
-Generic Use Scrips that I'm using on a day to day basis:
+Generic Use Scripts that I'm using on a day to day basis:

-@Citrix
-@PowerClI
-@UCS
-@VNX
-@Windows
+1. Citrix
+2. PowerClI
+3. UCS
+4. VNX
+5. Windows